Summer 2023

 This 3 day camp is the perfect option for a camper who wants to experience Venture but isn’t ready for a full week of camp!

-Activities will vary depending on the weather but can include: day hikes, canoeing, fierbuilding, cooking and developing wilderness skills.
+Activities will vary depending on the weather but can include: day hikes, canoeing, firebuilding, cooking and developing wilderness skills.
 Campers will spend each night at Venture Hill (on VBC Campus) and will eat delicious meals around the fire.
 Campers will learn more about God and His creation as they spend 3 days fully surrounded by nature.
 These 3 days will be packed full of games, activities, skills, chapels, and making new friends.
 If your camper is hesitant to come alone, register them along with a brother, sister, or with their BFF!
-Packing List Here

 Venture 101 Ages 7-10, Week 4

-Throughout this week campers will have the opportunity to delve into learning wilderness skills and putting them into practice.Activities will vary depending on weather and campers’ interests.
-These can include: hiking, canoeing, camping, and skill training.
-Campers will also have a specialized activity depending on the week they are registered for*.
+Throughout this week campers will have the opportunity to delve into learning wilderness skills and putting them into practice.
+Activities will vary depending on the weather and the campers interests.
+These can include: hiking, canoeing, camping, cooking, firebuilding, navigation skills and survival training.
 Nights will be split between Venture Hill (on VBC Campus) and camping out.
 All equipment will be provided, no previous experience needed.
-Join us and venture out of the normal routine of life… make new friends, cook over the campfire, learn more about God and experience His beautiful creation.Experience the thrill of white water rafting on the Matanuska River.
-Surrounded by the incredible beauty of Alaska, the Lions Head rafting trip is an unforgettable adventure.Rafting will be led by NOVA Alaska Guides.
-Camper parents/guardians will be required to fill out a NOVA waiver in order for campers to participate in rafting.
-There are also additional items campers will need to bring for this trip.
-You can find a list of those items in the packing list.
-Packing List Here
+Join us and venture out of the normal routine of life… make new friends, cook over the campfire, learn more about God and experience His beautiful creation.

 Teen Whitewater Rafting Ages 13-17, Week 3